conservation-decisions/POMDPproblems/README.md

 - SARSOP https://github.com/AdaCompNUS/sarsop

 If you are using this repository please cite:
-Chades I., Pascal V., Fletcher C, Nicol S., Ferrer-Mestres J. primer on Partially Observable Markov Decision Processes (POMDPs).
+Chades I., Pascal V., Fletcher C, Nicol S., Ferrer-Mestres J. A primer on Partially Observable Markov Decision Processes (POMDPs).
 CSIRO, 2020.